vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

     downgradeToSingleTemperature no;
 ```

-In addition to the energy exchange processes described in [§2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), the <subdict>thermalRelaxationModels</subdict> subdictionary is augmented with vibrational-vibrational (V—V) and electron-vibrational (e—V) energy transfers and the <subdict>thermalRelaxationModels</subdict>
+In addition to the energy exchange processes described in [§2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), the <subdict>thermalRelaxationModels</subdict> subdictionary is augmented with vibrational-vibrational (V—V) and electron-vibrational (e—V) energy transfers and the <subdict>thermalRelaxationModels</subdict> takes the following form

 ```c++
 thermalRelaxationModels